 The typical princess cut diamond features two, three, four or five chevron facets.
 For the most part, I’m going to suggest that you focus on princess cuts with 3 chevron facets.
 This is because it tends to produce a really nice balance of both large, medium and smaller size sparkle.

 Whereas I find that princess cut diamonds with 4-5 chevron facets tend to produce sparkle that is smaller in size.
-Conversely, two chevron facets on a princess cut diamond tends to produce sparkle that is larger in size.
-However that sparkle also tends to be kind of flat looking.
+Conversely, two chevron facets on a princess cut diamond tend to produce sparkle that is larger in size.
+However, that sparkle also tends to be kind of flat looking.
 It’s kind of like the flat, shallow looking sparkle that you’d see bouncing off of a shallow fish pond.

 Sparkle that is larger in size tends to look bolder, brighter and more vivid.
 Nevertheless, sparkle which is smaller in size can seem more piercing and intense.
-It seems to me that 3 chevron facets creates the perfect blend, the best of both worlds.
+It seems to me that 3 chevron facets create the perfect blend, the best of both worlds.
 Because it creates a nice, even mixture of sparkle of all sizes.

 Which is why I personally prefer the look of a princess cut diamond with 3 chevron facets.
-As the result of ongoing research into princess cut light performance, Brian Gavin came to the same conclusion.
+As a result of ongoing research into princess cut light performance, Brian Gavin came to the same conclusion.
 Which is why all the new Brian Gavin Signature Princess cuts feature 3 chevron facets.

 All right, so now you probably want to limit your search to princess cut diamonds with 3 chevron facets.
 The next thing you want to keep an eye on is the size of the pavilion main and chevron facets.
 You want them to be pretty even in size.
 Take a look at the facet structure of this 1.20 carat, H-color, VS-1 clarity, James Allen True Hearts princess shape diamond.

 Notice the width of the pavilion main facets which create the ‘X’ pattern in the middle.
-Then notice how the width of the two chevron facet sections are about the same size.
-That’s what you want, because produces a nice, even distribution of sparkle from edge-to-edge.
+Then notice how the width of the two chevron facet sections is about the same size.
+That’s what you want because produces a nice, even distribution of sparkle from edge-to-edge.
 But you want there to be 3 chevron facets, instead of the two that you see here.
 I’m just using this plotting diagram, to show you what two chevron facets look like.